 Now Pilsudski Square is home to many monuments.
 There is the cross above, which commemorates when John Paul II, the Polish pope, spoke here in the 1970s.
 Back then Poland was supposed to be a Communist/atheist country, so it was a big deal for the Pope to speak here.
 There’s also a WWI-era Tomb of the Unknown Soldier.
 (You can find similar monuments in many European cities.)

 A more recent monument is dedicated to the Smolensk Air Disaster of 2010.
 In this plane crash, the President of Poland, his wife, and almost 100 other people were killed.
-Justyna said this plane crash is still a controversial event in Polish politics because of various theories about why the plane crash happened.
+This plane crash is still a controversial event in Polish politics because of various theories about why the plane crash happened.
 I can’t even imagine how many conspiracy theories we’d have in the United States if our president was killed in a plane crash on his way to Russia.
 That seems like the sort of event that would cause people’s imaginations to run wild.

 4) breakfast polish style!

 I’m kidding a little bit.
 I’m not 100 percent convinced that every Pole drinks vodka and eats raw meat for breakfast, although no judgement if they do.
-This was meant to be more of a little snack than a breakfast.
+This is meant to be more of a little snack than a breakfast.

 For those of you who have never eaten raw beef for fun before, it is more commonly known as steak tartare.
 I absolutely love it because if you have a good quality piece of beef, there’s no need to cook it.
 Just like an excellent piece of tuna, it will taste better raw!